 I haven’t been feeling very thankful.
 If it wasn’t for preparations for the first annual “Hagerty Turkey Feather Hunt” that we’ll inaugurate, I’m fairly certain I’d be drowning my sorrows in gravy tomorrow.

 Although I haven’t spent a Thanksgiving with my dad in years, something about his absence feels more pronounced this week.
 And I’ve just been in a funk.

 But tonight I slipped away to intentionally lift my eyes up.
-I’m at a coffee shop, my headphones plugged into the awakening at the International House of Prayer (being around others praising Him, even if virtually, inevitably raises my sights).
+I’m at a coffee shop.
 And I’m working on coming up with verses that will be affixed to turkey feathers (not real ones, at least not this year) we’ll scatter around Nate’s parents’ yard for the kids to hunt down.
 (Yes, I know …this reeks of cheesy, jumper-wearing mom.
 Maybe my kickin’ boots and hand-me-down skinny jeans will trump all other signs of school-marmy-ness.
 Probably not.
 I think I’m too far gone.)

 As I look up these verses to glue on the feathers (I know, the whole thing sounds strange — just bear with me for the greater point), I try to engage with what I’m writing.